jrtorres/dsai-workshop-machinelearning/ModelBuild-AutoAI.md

     ![Add Associated Service](docs/images/add-associated-service.png)

-1. Click on the `Existing` tab and select the name of your Machine Learning service instance.
+1. Click on the `Existing` tab and select the name of your Machine Learning service instance, then click the `Select` button.

     ![Add Existing ML Service](docs/images/choose-ml-service.png)